-It is a very large and multi-user database management system.
+It is a very large multi-user based database management system.
 Oracle is a relational database management system developed by 'Oracle Corporation'.

-Oracle works to efficiently manage its resource, a database of information, among the multiple clients requesting and sending data in the network.
+Oracle works to efficiently manage its resources, a database of information among the multiple clients requesting and sending data in the network.

 It is an excellent database server choice for client/server computing.
 Oracle supports all major operating systems for both clients and servers, including MSDOS, NetWare, UnixWare, OS/2 and most UNIX flavors.